 Before we made the decision to shut the organization down, I wrote this document for the Board proposing how we might move CM Pros forward.
 We did not execute on anything in this document.

-I was involved in producing and manageing a conference series while I was at Blend Interactive.
+I was involved in producing and managing a conference series while I was at Blend Interactive.
+This is a short personal history of that experience.

 I wrote this as a web-only supplement to my first book.
 It defines 200+ terms around content management.